Nigerian Suya Recipe

 Directions

-Here’s how you can prepare a Nigerian Suya recipe at home:
+Here’s how you can make Nigerian Suya recipe at home:

 2. Soak the skewers in water.